Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 - Programming: This folder contains the scripts and graphical algorithms for different functions of the RL, for instance: Handling GPIOs, LCD, 7-segment display, robotic arm, temperature sensor, among others in the two modes of programming (text-based) and (blocks-based).

 # 4. Instructions for reviewers
-Please, follow the instructions available at the following videos:
+Please, follow the instructions available at the videos:

 Instructions for reviewers (English): https://youtu.be/neN03aYQ8tk